 So a neural network is a essentially a set of interconnected layers with weighted edges and nodes called neurons.
 Between the input and output layers you can insert multiple hidden layers.
 ANN make use of only two hidden layers.
 However, if we increase the depth of these layers then we are dealing with the famous Deep Learning.

-By now, I am sure, you would have a good idea of the most commonly used Machine Learning algorithms.
-The idea behind this post was to give you a walk-through.
+I hope that by now you have a very good overview of the most commonly used Machine Learning algorithms.
+The idea behind this post was to give you a high level walk-through.
 For details regarding each of these algorithms, stay tuned!